thindil/steamsky/bin/doc/MODDING.md

   population.
 Minumum value is 0.
 - Optional attribute `namestype`: Used in generating ship names of that faction and names of all bases.
 Can be `standard` (default value) or `robotic`.
-- Attribute `playerindex`: index of mobile used for starting player character.
-  Value must be existing mobile index from any mobiles file from *data/mobs* directory.
-- Attribute `playershipindex`: index of ship used for starting player ship.
-  Value must be existing ship index from any ships file form *data/ships* directory.
 - Attribute `healingtools`: name of item type used to healing members of that faction and in diseased bases events.
 Must be valid item type from *data/game.dat* file.